Justice Ginsburg buried at Arlington in private ceremony

 Arlington, just over the Potomac River from Washington, is best known as the resting place of approximately 400,000 service members, veterans and family members.
 But Ginsburg is the 14th justice to be buried at the cemetery.

-Ginsburg’s husband Martin Ginsburg was buried at the cemetery in 2010 following his death from cancer.
+Ginsburg’s husband Martin Ginsburg was buried at Arlington in 2010 following his death from cancer.
 He had served in the Army as an artillery school instructor at Fort Sill in Oklahoma when the couple were newlyweds.
 The couple was married for 56 years and had two children.
 The justice had kept the framed, folded flag from her husband’s casket in her office at the court.

 While the cemetery is known for its rows of white headstones, the section where the Ginsburgs are buried, called Section 5, is an older section of the cemetery where markers chosen by families are allowed, and their headstone is black, with a Star of David at the top.

+Supreme Court spokeswoman Kathy Arberg said in a statement that according to the justice’s family, Rabbi Lauren Holtzblatt — who spoke at ceremonies last week for the justice at the Supreme Court and the U.S. Capitol — officiated at Tuesday’s burial and offered traditional Jewish prayers.
+There were no formal remarks.
+Family, close friends, justices, and Ginsburg’s staff attended, Arberg said.
+Ginsburg was an opera lover, and the ceremony concluded with recordings of two arias by Giacomo Puccini sung by Leontyne Price.

-The gravesite is just below the final resting place of former President John F. Kennedy.
+Ginsburg’s gravesite is just below the final resting place of former President John F. Kennedy.
 The Lincoln Memorial and Washington Monument are in the distance.
 Nine other justices are buried in that section, including three that Ginsburg served with.

 Other justices buried at the cemetery include President William Howard Taft, who served as chief justice after he was president, and Thurgood Marshall, the civil rights champion who argued the landmark Brown v.
 Board of Education school desegregation case and became the court’s first black justice when he joined the bench in 1967.
 Harry Blackmun, the author of the 1973 Roe v.
 Wade decision establishing a woman’s right to an abortion, is buried next to Marshall in Section 5.